-The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle, driver's licensing fees and miscellaneous fees was 3.3% more than budgeted through the first quarter of fiscal year 2020.
-The majority of the variance is related to higher-than-projected revenue from motor vehicle licensing fees and motor vehicle sales taxes.
-The negative variance of 7.2% for non-highway modes is attributed to lower than projected revenue from jet fuel sales tax.
+The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle, driver's licensing fees and miscellaneous fees was 2.9 percent less than budgeted through the fourth quarter of fiscal year 2019.
+The majority of the variance is related to the timing of miscellaneous revenue deposits from local entities for partnering projects and lower than projected revenue from motor vehicle sales taxes.
+The positive variance of 3.3 percent for non-highway modes is mostly attributed to higher than projected revenue from jet fuel sales taxes.

-The actual federal revenue for roads and bridges was 2.7% more than budgeted for federal FY 2019.
-The negative variance of 42.0% for nonhighway modes is attributable to the timing of project expenditures.
+The actual federal revenue for roads and bridges was 0.8 percent more than budgeted for federal FY 2018.
+The negative variance of 31.2 percent for non-highway modes is attributable to the timing of project expenditures.

 The largest source of transportation revenue is from the federal government.
-Funding is received through various federal transportation agencies including the Federal Highway, Transit, Aviation and Railroad Administrations.
+Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad Administrations.
 In December 2015, Congress passed a five-year federal transportation reauthorization act entitled Fixing America's Surface Transportation Act.
 The FAST Act increases the amount of road and bridge funding for all state transportation departments.
 Federal revenue for other modes is reliant on the timing of project expenditures.